justinleetyler/justinleetyler.github.io/catalog.md

 > To avoid intrigue and cabal, electors were to meet simultaneously in their separate staates.
 To offset the favorite-son temptation, each elector was to vote or two men, including at least one from another state... the runner-up vice president, an office that made its first appearance in the Committee of Eleven's report... but the second ballot created a problem: there was no appropriate office for that man fill...  -109-118  -q

 ### &nbsp;
-Rathbone, Brian. -- Call of the Herald. -- Computer data (1 file). -- [S.l.] : White Wolf Press, 2010. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3049 -- DDC 813.
+Rathbone, Brian. -- Call of the Herald. -- Computer data (1 file). -- [S.l.] : White Wolf Press, 2010.. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3049 -- DDC 813.

 ### &nbsp;
 Rayappan, Anbu. -- Non-fiction writing machine. -- Computer data (1 file : 461 KB). -- [S.n., 20--?]. -- on ASUS tranformer tablet. -- System requirements: Kindle app. -- System requirements: Kindle app. -- DDC 808.

 ### &nbsp;
-Rawnsley, Andrew. -- Servants of the people. -- Computer data (1 file). -- [S.l.] : ePenguin, 2001. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3051 -- DDC 320.
+Rawnsley, Andrew. -- Servants of the people. -- Computer data (1 file). -- [S.l.] : ePenguin, 2001.. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3051 -- DDC 320.

 ### &nbsp;
-Rawnsley, Andrew. -- The end of the party. -- Computer data (1 file). -- [S.l. : s.n., n.d.] -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3050 -- DDC 320.
+Rawnsley, Andrew. -- The end of the party. -- Computer data (1 file). -- [S.l. : s.n., n.d.]. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3050 -- DDC 320.

 ### &nbsp;
 Razevich, Alexes. -- Shadowline drift. -- Computer data. -- Razor Street Publishing, 2014. -- Title from cover. -- System requirements: Kindle app. -- DDC 813.